How do I terminate all my resources before closing my AWS account?

 Amazon Elastic Compute Cloud (Amazon EC2)

 - You might be charged for Elastic IP addresses even after you terminate all your Amazon EC2 instances.
 You can stop the charges by releasing the IP address.
-For more information, see Why am I being billed for Elastic IP addresses when all my instances are terminated?
+For more information, see Why am I being billed for Elastic IP addresses when all Amazon EC2 my instances are terminated?

 - Even after you terminate your Amazon EC2 instances, you incur charges for the Amazon Elastic Block Store (Amazon EBS) volumes that you attached to your EC2 instances.
 Be sure to delete the Amazon EBS volumes and Amazon EBS snapshots.
 For more information, see Why am I being charged for EBS when all my instances are stopped?